Officers of the Faculty

 Philosophy

-The MBA program is designed for the professionals and future leaders that are looking to advance and transform their career.
-The MBA program will deliver a global world- class level of education that drives in the most influential, diversified, and innovative business thinkers from around the globe, leveraging on world-renowned faculty, robust theory that compliments practical learning, with a customized format that would fit individual needs of participants.
+The Master of Business Administration (MBA) BA program is designed for professionals and future leaders looking to advance and transform their career while positively impacting their communities.
+The MBA program delivers a global world- class level of education that drives in the most influential, diversified, and innovative business thinkers from around the globe, leveraging on world-renowned faculty, current advances in academic theory and concepts that compliment practical learning, with a customized format that would fit individual needs of participants.

 Admission to the Program